Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: Conclusion and Future development

+4. The proposed AQN mechanism of radio emission predicts the presence of correlations between the emissions at different frequency bands.
+These correlations emerge due to the upward motion of the non-thermal electrons, with typical velocities $v_{\perp}\simeq \rm 10^4 km/s$ according to (\ref{N_e3}).
+The delays in arrival time at different heights is measured in seconds, when heights vary on the scale of $10^4$ km, according to Fig. \ref{fig:frequency}.
+As a result of upward motion, the low frequency emissions should be delayed in comparison to the high frequency emissions.
+Observing these correlated radio emissions in different frequency bands would unambiguously support our proposal, as it is very hard to imagine how such correlations could occur in any alternative scenarios.

-4. There was a recent announcement by the Solar Orbiter probe of observations of so-called ``campfires" in the extreme ultraviolet frequency bands.
-It is naturally to identify such objects with large sized AQNs.
-These large AQNs represent the topic of the present work as they are capable to generate sufficiently strong radio signals which can be resolved.
-We suggest that the same events will have sufficient intensity to be visible in the extreme ultraviolet and can be recorded by the Solar Orbiter.
-Therefore, we suggest to study a possible cross correlation between MWA radio signals and Solar Orbiter recording of the extreme ultraviolet photons to support or refute this proposal.
+5. Solar Orbiter recently observed so-called ``campfires" in the extreme UV frequency bands.
+It is tempting to identify such events with the annihilation of large sized AQNs, as they are capable of generating radio signals sufficiently strong to be resolved.
+We therefore suggest to search for a cross correlation between MWA radio signals and recordings of the extreme UV photons by Solar Orbiter.